Farm Grant Program

 • Own or have decision-making power in their farm or ranch operations.

-• Have owned or managed a commercial food farm/ranch operation for at least one year in Mendocino or Lake County.
+• Have owned and/or managed a commercial food farm/ranch operation for at least one year in Mendocino or Lake County.

 Farm: The farm or ranch for which the money will be used must have a foundation of commercial food production, and all grant funding must be applied 100% to agricultural production.